 What do you do in your free time?

-If you were in prison for real, how would you make the most of time?
+If you were in prison for real, how would you make the most of your time?

-Prior to Bad Girls, what role are you most well known for?
+Prior to Bad Girls, what roles were you best-known for?

 What was your first ever acting role?